top of page

 In mental performance training for athletes, reframing often uses the following process:

-For instance, reframing allows athletes to transform thoughts like "I'm socially awkward" into "When I act outgoing and friendly, people respond positively to me".
-Likewise, a pre-competition thought of "You don't belong here" becomes "I've earned my place through consistent training and qualification".
+For instance, reframing allows athletes to transform thoughts like "I'm socially awkward" into "When I act outgoing and friendly, people respond positively to me."
+Similarly, a pre-competition thought of "You don't belong here" becomes "I've earned my place through consistent training and qualification."

 Behavioral Experiments to Test Performance Assumptions